TrelisResearch/arc-agi-2025/o3-tools/README.md

 #   --model: OpenAI model name (default: gpt-4o-mini)
 #   --tools: Enable code interpreter tools
 #   --limit: Limit number of tasks to run
+#   --max_tool_calls: Maximum number of tool calls allowed for the model (default: 16, only applies if --tools is set)
 ```

 ### Available Subsets